bram85/docker-tiddlywiki/README.md

            to an empty username (no sign-offs).
 * TW_PASSWORD: password for HTTP Basic authentication for signing edits.
                Defaults to no password.
+* TW_LAZY: whether the instance should use lazy loading.
+It accepts two values:
+           'images' or 'all'.
+By default no lazy loading is applied, so all content is loaded at once.

 Runnig TiddlyWiki behind a reverse proxy (nginx)
 ------------------------------------------------